 The climate at Lake Tawakoni varies drastically by season, with highs in the summer reaching nearly 100 degrees, and lows in the winter dipping down to the 30s.
 Luckily, the lake provides a cool oasis during the warm summer months, and the RV campground offers full hookups so you can stay warm during the winter.
 Over 70 sites are available for RVs and trailers during all four seasons, so when you're in this neck of the woods, don't hesitate to park the campervan for a night or two and enjoy all this Texas park has to offer.

 Transportation in Lake Tawakoni State Park

 Visitors to Lake Tawakoni State Park will find ample parking.
-Guest will find parking near the showers, near the beach and the trail head.
+Guests will find parking near the showers, the beach, and trailheads.
 Parking is also available at each camping loop and near the amphitheater.

 Campgrounds and parking in Lake Tawakoni State Park

 When you bring the motorhome to Lake Tawakoni State Park, you'll be able to camp in comfort at 72 RV and trailer friendly sites.
 Two loops offer 16 full-hookup sites, and the remaining sites are equipped with water and electrical hookups.
 Each site is also equipped with a lantern post, a picnic table, and a fire ring.
 Some sites have lake access, and all are close to restrooms with showers.
 Additional parking can be found near the campground and in other areas throughout the park, and a dump station is located near the entrance.
 This pet-friendly campground is open year-round, with reservations available up to 12 months in advance.